BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **SPECIAL RULES**

-Windlance Trained [esse]{.smallcaps} — Girion, Lord of Dale's, Windlance follows all the rules for Bard the Bowman's Windlance — see page 49.
+Windlance Trained [esse]{.smallcaps} â€” Girion, Lord of Dale's, Windlance follows all the rules for Bard the Bowman's Windlance â€” see page 49.

-Rapid Fire — *Girion's skill and speed with a bow is unrivalled within the city of Dale.*
+Rapid Fire â€” *Girion's skill and speed with a bow is unrivalled within the city of Dale.*

-If Girion, Lord of Dale hits a target with his great bow, he may take another shot at a target within 3" of it — it may even be the same target.
-If that shot is also a hit, he may shoot again — to a maximum of three shots in total.
+If Girion, Lord of Dale hits a target with his great bow, he may take another shot at a target within 3" of it â€” it may even be the same target.
+If that shot is also a hit, he may shoot again â€” to a maximum of three shots in total.

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image98.jpeg)